xamarin/xamarin-forms-samples/DeepLinking/README.md

 ---
 name: Xamarin.Forms - Deep Linking
 description: Application indexing allows applications that would otherwise be forgotten after a few uses to stay relevant by appearing in search results.
-Deep...
 page_type: sample
 languages:
 - csharp